-- 3. In determining the tariff class to which a retail customer or potential retail customer will be assigned, or reassigned, Ausgrid must take into account one or more of the following factors: - a.
-The nature and extent of their usage or intended usage of distribution services; - b. the nature of their connection to the network; and/or - c.
-Whether remotely-read interval metering or other similar metering technology has been installed at the retail customer's premises as a result of a regulatory obligation or requirement. - 4.
-In addition to the requirements under point 3 above, Ausgrid, when assigning or reassigning a retail customer to a tariff class, must ensure: - a.
-Retail customers with a similar connection and distribution service usage profile should be treated on an equal basis, subject to subparagraph 4b; and - b.
-Retail customers connected to a regulated stand alone power system (SAPS) should be treated no less favourably than retail customers connected to the interconnected national electricity system.
+- 2. If, after 1 July 2024, Ausgrid becomes aware that a person will become a retail customer, then Ausgrid must determine the tariff class to which the new customer will be assigned. - 3.
+In determining the tariff class to which a retail customer or potential retail customer will be assigned, or reassigned, Ausgrid must take into account one or more of the following factors: - The nature and extent of their usage or intended usage of distribution services; - the nature of their connection to the network; and/or - Whether remotely-read interval metering or other similar metering technology has been installed at the retail customer's premises as a result of a regulatory obligation or requirement. - 4.
+In addition to the requirements under point 3 above, Ausgrid, when assigning or reassigning a retail customer to a tariff class, must ensure: - Retail customers with a similar connection and distribution service usage profile should be treated on an equal basis, subject to subparagraph 4b; and - Retail customers connected to a regulated stand alone power system (SAPS) should be treated no less favourably than retail customers connected to the interconnected national electricity system.